googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 The `FleetAutoscaleResponse`'s `Replica` field is used to set the target `Fleet` count with each sync interval, thereby providing the autoscaling functionality.

+{{< beta title="Fleet Metadata in Webhook Requests" gate="FleetAutoscaleRequestMetaData" >}}

+When the `FleetAutoscaleRequestMetaData` feature gate is enabled by default, the Fleet's `labels` and `annotations` are included in the `FleetAutoscaleRequest`, allowing webhooks to make scaling decisions based on Fleet-specific metadata.

 ```go
 // FleetAutoscaleReview is passed to the webhook with a populated Request value,
 // and then returned with a populated Response.